remedyred/snickbit.js/packages/spinner/docs/classes/Spinner.md

 ▸ **listenerCount**(`eventName`, `listener?`): `number`

-Returns the number of listeners listening to the event named `eventName`.
+Returns the number of listeners listening for the event named `eventName`.
 If `listener` is provided, it will return how many times the listener is found in the list of the listeners of the event.

 **`Since`**